Writing Across Disciplines

 K. Emmons

 This course explores the roles language and rhetoric play in constructing, communicating, and understanding science and medicine.
 It surveys current and historical debates, theories, research, and textual conventions of scientific and medical discourse.
 May be taught with a specific focus, such as scientific controversies, concepts of health and illness, visualizations of science, the body in medicine, and the history of scientific writing.
+Students registering for ENGL 341C will be required to develop and complete a Capstone project in the wider field of study covered by the course and to make a public presentation of this project.
 A student may not receive credit for both ENGL 341 and ENGL 341C.
-Recommended preparation: Academic Inquiry Seminar (AIQS) or SAGES First Seminar.
-Offered as ENGL 341, ENGL 341C, and ENGL 441.
+Offered as ENGL 341, ENGL 341C and ENGL 441.

-Topics in Fiction Writing – Writing Unlikeable Narration
+Topics in Poetry Writing – Lyric Poetry

-ENGL 357A
+ENGL 357B

-Read and write fiction with the aim of becoming influenced by other writers’ styles, formal techniques, and thoughts on fiction writing.This course will explore the politics and practice of fiction writing as it pertains to a particular aspect of craft, literary movement, or contemporary element of literary production.
+Read and write poetry with the aim of becoming influenced by other writers’ styles, formal techniques, and thoughts on poetry writing.
+This course will explore the politics and practice of poetry writing as it pertains to a particular aspect of craft, literary movement, or contemporary element of literary production.
 Creative writing practice and reading practice advance together: in this class, we’ll read as writers and write as readers.
 Expect to work on several of your own pieces throughout the semester and to be in a position to share your work with the group.
-Offered as ENGL 357A and ENGL 457A.
+Offered as ENGL 357B and ENGL 457B

 Introduction to Film